bbauska/JS-Programs/README.md

 <h4>6.
 D3.js</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>D3.js (Data - Driven Documents) is a powerful JavaScript library used for creating data visualizations in SVG, HTML,
-and CSS .
+and CSS.
 It provides comprehensive functionalities to manipulate documents based on data, enabling the creation of interactive and dynamic visualizations.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Example - Creating a Basic SVG Circle with D3.js:</h4>